 For example, if someone uses a personal account with their own name to post the video most of your work is done already.
 All you would have to do is verify that it’s a legitimate name under the account and go from there.

-In situations where it’s not that easy you’ll have to go work backwards and piece everything together.
-The obviously place to start would be with the circumstance you were filmed in, and who was there.
+In situations where it’s not that easy, you’ll have to go work backward and piece everything together.
+The obvious place to start would be with the circumstance you were filmed in, and who was there.

 The one that’s the toughest to figure out is if there’s a dummy account that posts a custom-made video about you (slides sharing personal information for example).
-This means there’s no contact information to work with and the video isn’t of real life event you can work backwards from.
+This means there’s no contact information to work with and the video isn’t of a real-life event you can work backward from.

 This would most likely point to a direct attack (via defamation or sharing personal information) which tends to get taken a bit more seriously in the process of taking down a YouTube video that isn’t yours.

-Obviously if someone you know and have a good relationship with posts something that damages your reputation by accident, you can just reach out to them and ask them to take it down or edit it.
+Obviously, if it’s someone you know and have a good relationship with posts something that damages your reputation by accident, you can just reach out to them and ask them to take it down or edit it.

 Long story short, spend a little time trying to figure out who posted or made the video and what their intent was.
 It will guide your actions going forward.